IncredibleProgress/sweetheart.py/README.md

 - built-in responsive user interfaces
 - quick and clean prototyping
 - quick and clean deployment
-- ready for maintenable great code quality
+- made for maintainable great code quality
-- ready for datacenters, big-data and AI
+- made for calculations, big-data and AI
-- ready for high performances, innovation and creativity
+- made for high performances and innovation

 ## Stick to good standards without thinking about it

 Sweetheart is a thin-layer for going efficient and doesn't reinvent the wheel.
-It just intends to transform you stepwise in a good driver and maybe in a pilot!
-Due to provided components, configuration and documentation **you will learn quickly to make great python/html code** including up-to-date best practices and patterns.
-You won't learn Sweetheart itself, you will learn Python/Html real programming life like any other developer, but gradually and under control.
-Meaning that you don't need any kind of expertise to use the good things in the right way.
+It intends to transform you stepwise in a good driver and maybe in a pilot!
+Due to provided high quality components, a hardened configuration and the included documentation you will **learn quickly to make great python/html code** including up-to-date best practices and patterns.
+You won't learn Sweetheart itself, you will learn Python/Html real coding-life like any other developer, but skipping tedious considerations.
+That means especially you don't need any kind of expertise to use good things in the right way.
+Be quite, Sweetheart is made for low resources consumption, high security level, and best performances.

 ## Rock-solid components for supporting innovative capabilities

-Sweetheart delivers a stock of ready-to-use features:

-**NGINX Unit - RethinkDB - Starlette - TailwindCss - Vue - WebSocket - Python/Html - Rust Crates**

-And all other nice things you wish using [poetry](https://python-poetry.org/), [npm](https://docs.npmjs.com/about-npm/), [apt](https://en.wikipedia.org/wiki/APT_(software)) and [cargo](https://doc.rust-lang.org/cargo/): Sweetheart comes with the above mentioned package to support you saving time.
-Your are not forced to use these components, but these are what you should highly consider for starting new projects.

-## Realistic code examples

 Sweetheart allows you to do all what you need with only 1 Python file and 1 Html file, that's it!
 Even more, it leads you writing in a natural low-code and minimalistic way.
-Nevertheless under the hood it integrates the most powerful and innovative features at the time being like Ubuntu, Rust, RethinkDB, Jupyter, TailwindCss and Vue.
+Behind the proposed Python/Html centric approach a stock of ready-to-use features are delivered.
+Under the hood it integrates the most powerful and innovative features at the time being:

+**NGINX Unit - RethinkDB - Jupyter - TailwindCss - Vue - WebSocket - Rust Crates**

+Nevertheless you can add any other nice things you wish using [poetry](https://python-poetry.org/), [npm](https://docs.npmjs.com/about-npm/), [apt](https://en.wikipedia.org/wiki/APT_(software)) and [cargo](https://doc.rust-lang.org/cargo/).
+Sweetheart comes with the above mentioned package to support you saving time.
+Your are not forced to use these components, but these are what you should highly consider before starting new projects.

+## Realistic code examples

 ### typical webpage controller written in Python